Hyundai i10 Review 2025: Price, specs & boot space

 MPG and fuel costs: What does a Hyundai i10 cost to run?

 “All engines are cheap to run with the official (or WLTP as it’s called these days) economy figures seeing the 1.0-litre MPi returning around 56mpg, although that depends on the trim level.
-In real world driving you should see around 50mpg.”
+In real-world driving, you should see around 50mpg.”

 With a 36-litre fuel tank, you should get around 400 miles on a full tank if you go for the 1.0-litre MPi and around 370 miles in the 1.2-litre.

-“The i10 may not be the cheap city car it once was, but it still represents good value."
+“The i10 may not be the cheap city car it once was, but it still represents really good value."

 Ask the heycar experts: common questions